Toby E. Rodes: Early life

-Education/ Career
+Career

 Toby E. Rodes returned to Europe in World War II.
 Initially he worked under General C. Powell in a leading position in the Psychological Warfare detachment of the 12th US Army Group.
 His training at Camp Ritchie in Maryland makes him one of the Ritchie Boys.
 Then under Lucius D. Clay in the Information Control staff of the US Army in Europe, which dealt with the reconstruction of the German media.
 From 1950 to 1955 he was in the US diplomatic service as Chief of Public Relations for the Marshall Plan and did Public Relations work for the Schumann Plan, the predecessor of the European Union, produced films and directed exhibitions, etc.

 From 1955 to 1966 he was a member of the management team of Knoll International, being responsible for their activities outside of North and Central America and CEO of the German, Italian, Swiss and Liechtenstein subsidiaries.
 Since then he regularly visits important interior design trade shows as a reporter for design magazines and participates from time to time in international design juries.

 At the same time, from 1953 to 1975, he was a member of the executive committee of the board of Julius Klein Public Relations Inc, known for its strategic counseling concerning the solution of delicate international economic communications problems.

 In 1966, he established the Toby E. Rodes Consultants Agency in Basel, a full-service agency acting as counselors and executing public relations programs, including controversial international activities.

+Personal life

+He was married to Dr. h.c.
+Sc W.E.
+Rodes-Bauer for 40 years.
+They lived in Basel.